-In all of these cases, the situation is exacerbated by rising Chinese nationalism. $^{\rm 57}$ In the face of persistent economic challenges, nationalist themes are becoming an increasingly strong undercurrent and affecting policymaking.
+In each of these cases, the situation is exacerbated by rising Chinese nationalism.64 In the face of persistent economic challenges, nationalist themes are becoming an increasingly strong undercurrent and affecting policymaking.
 Although the nationalist phenomenon is not new, it is gaining force and complicating efforts to maintain regional stability.

 Governments may choose to exploit nationalism for domestic political purposes, but they also run the risk of being unable to control the genie that they have released.
-Nationalist rhetoric is mutually reinforcing, which makes countries less likely to back down than in the past.
+Nationalist rhetoric is mutually reinforcing, which makes countries less likely to back down than they might have been in the past.
 The increasing power that the Internet and social media provide to the populace, largely outside of government control, adds elements of unpredictability to future clashes.
-China's refusal to accept the 2016 Permanent Court of Arbitration findings, which were overwhelmingly in favor of the Philippines, despite both Chinese and Philippine accession to UNCLOS is a partial reflection of such trends.
+China's refusal to accept the 2016 Permanent Court of Arbitration findings, which overwhelmingly favored the Philippines, despite both Chinese and Philippine accession to UNCLOS is a partial reflection of such trends.